-Calvert-Lewin suffers suspected fractured cheekbone
+Calvert-Lewin faces spell out with facial injury

-Dominic Calvert-Lewin: Everton striker suffers suspected fractured cheekbone
+Dominic Calvert-Lewin: Everton striker faces spell out with facial injury

 Last updated on .From the section Everton

-Dominic Calvert-Lewin faces another spell on the sidelines after sustaining a suspected fractured cheekbone in Everton's 4-0 defeat at Aston Villa.
+Everton striker Dominic Calvert-Lewin faces another spell on the sidelines after sustaining a facial injury in Sunday's 4-0 defeat at Aston Villa.

 Calvert-Lewin, 26, was substituted after 38 minutes following a collision with Villa goalkeeper Emiliano Martinez as he challenged for the ball.